fastify/fastify-response-validation/README.md

 })
 ```

-By default the response validation is enabled on every route that has a response schema defined, if needed, you can disable it all together with `responseValidation: false`:
+By default the response validation is enabled on every route that has a response schema defined.
+If needed you can disable it all together with `responseValidation: false`:
 ```js
 fastify.register(require('fastify-response-validation'), {
   responseValidation: false